How will COVID shots be paid for after emergency ends?

 Both Pfizer and Moderna have said their patient assistance programs will ensure that all individuals will still be able to receive their vaccines free of charge.

-Pfizer has also said it intends to continue donating doses to low- and middle-income countries.
+Pfizer has also said it intends to continue donating doses too low- and middle-income countries.

 Moderna, which had not brought a product to market before its COVID-19 vaccine, has said its program will become available following the end of the national public health emergency for COVID-19 on May 11.